 2. Thesis Committee and Schedule

 Thesis should be completed within one semester, which is normally the student’s final semester.
-If you do not complete the thesis in one semester, but have finished all other requirements, then you should register for POLS 7930 for the second semester.
-Note: if you are unable to complete the thesis in two semesters, you must petition to complete your degree in another way or reapply to your graduate deputy to continue for one more semester.
+If you do not complete the thesis in one semester, but have finished all other requirements, then you should register for Maintenance of Matriculation (MAM) for the second semester.
+Note: if you are unable to complete the thesis in two semesters, you must petition to complete your degree in another way or reapply to continue for one more semester.
 This latter option is only available in extraordinary circumstances and must be approved by the graduate deputy and your adviser.

 Below are two schedules, spring and fall, for completion of a masters thesis.